tonigi/matlab_save_presentation/README.md

 matlab_saveodp
 ==============

 A command to create OpenOffice/LibreOffice presentations from Matlab.

-Please stand by while I populate the repository.
+Incidentally, it also includes a Perl script to concatenate PNG images into an ODP presentation.

 Features
 --------